 A population simulation model (Footnote 3) has been used to approximate and explain the trends in the four regions over the period 2001-2014 (Figs. 4, 5, 6, 7).
 In each region the population has been split into two parts - the "Parks population" which is not subject to trophy hunting and the "Hunted population" where trophy hunting is permitted.
-The key results from this simulation are that (a) the Hunted part of the Sebungwe population will go extinct this year and the Parks part will go extinct in 2021 and the Parks part will go extinct a few years later.
+The key results from this simulation are that (a) the Hunted part of the Sebungwe population will go extinct this year and the Parks part will go extinct next year, and (b) the Hunted part of the Zambezi Valley population will go extinct in 2021 and the Parks part will go extinct a few years later.